-Clavicle Fracture In Children
+Clavicle Fracture in Children

-What is a clavicle fracture in children?
+What is a clavicle fracture?

 What are the signs and symptoms of a clavicle fracture in children?

 - Pain at the clavicle or top of the shoulder, especially with shoulder movement

 - Weakness, numbness, or tingling in the shoulder and arm

 - Lump or bulge in the fractured area